Modulate using broadcast FM method

 Select the type of simulation to run.

 Code generation.
-Simulate
+Simulate model using

-option requires additional startup time but provides faster simulation
+requires additional startup time but provides faster simulation

-startup time but has slower simulation speed than
+has slower simulation speed than

 The FM Broadcast modulator includes the functionality of the